Chapter 901:5-42 Destructive or Dangerously Harmful Plant Pests

 (1) Monk parakeets which have had their wings clipped and maintained in such condition or are otherwise incapable of free flight;

 (2) Blacktail prairie dogs which have been sterilized or are incapable of producing offspring; or,

 (3) When authorized by the director of agriculture after determining that the possession of pest designated in this rule will not pose undue risk of escape or of procreation.

-(C) Whenever the director or his authorized representative, in accordance with Section 14 of Article I, Ohio Constitution, finds any article or commodity to be infested or has reason to believe it to be infested, or finds that a pest exists on any premises, or is in transit in this state, he may:
+(D) Whenever the director or his authorized representative finds any article or commodity to be infested or has reason to believe it to be infested, or finds that a pest exists on any premises, or is in transit in this state, he may:

 (1) Upon giving notice to the owner or his agent in possession thereof, seize, quarantine, treat, or otherwise dispose of such pest, article, or commodity in such manner as he determines necessary to suppress, control, eradicate, or to prevent or retard the spread of a pest;

 (2) In the event the owner or his agent refuses to allow the director or his designee access to the premises, order such owner or agent to so treat or otherwise dispose of the pest, article, or commodity.